Co-founder of Belkins, serial entrepreneur, and investor with a decade of experience in B2B Sales and Marketing.

 Lead scoring is the process of assigning a “grade” to users who give you their contact info, meet your ICP and buyer personas, and exhibit interest in buying your product or service.
 For instance, you can give more points to someone who signs up for a product demo or spends time exploring your website.

-Organize your leads by grade and select those getting the lowest mark.
+Organize sales leads by grade and select those getting the lowest mark.
 Add disqualified leads to your B2B lead nurturing campaigns.
+This process will naturally guide these scored leads down the B2B lead funnel, ensuring optimal conversion into valuable customers later.

 Step 3: Align content formats to the customer buying cycle